 - Secure the delivery of 20,000 sq.m.
-(215,285 sq.ft.) of new quality office accommodation within Derby City Centre. - Secure £75 million of private sector investment within the City Centre.

-- To secure the beginning of the establishment of a new office core area within Derby City Centre. - To create or safeguard 500 new jobs. - To seek to secure BREEAM 'excellent' standards where possible to increase the environmental sustainability of buildings within the city centre. - To promote sustainable mixed use developments with linkages to the city centre area. - Bringing redundant or underutilised existing buildings back into economic beneficial use - To secure returns from projects receiving support under the Fund to enable investment to be made in other future projects over the longer term. - Conserving and protecting heritage assets and public realm.
+(215,285 sq.ft.) of new quality office accommodation within Derby City Centre. - Secure £75 million of private sector investment within the City Centre. - To secure the beginning of the establishment of a new office core area within Derby City Centre. - To create or safeguard 500 new skilled jobs at NVQ level 4 and above. - To seek to secure BREEAM 'excellent' standards where possible to increase the environmental sustainability of buildings within the city centre. - To promote sustainable mixed use developments with linkages to the city centre area. - Bringing redundant or underutilised existing buildings back into economic beneficial use - To secure returns from projects receiving support under the Fund to enable investment to be made in other future projects over the longer term. - Conserving and protecting heritage assets and public realm.